-The gay scene in Rome is not yet as ‘out in the open’ as in other European capitals – partly due to the influence of the Catholic Church.
-However, times are changing and, as in many other European countries, a new generation of gay men has emerged who are not prepared to hide in the bushes!
+The gay scene in Rome is not yet as ‘out in the open’ as in other European capitals, partly due to the influence of the Catholic Church.
+Times are changing, however, and, as in many other European countries, a new generation of gay men has emerged who are not prepared to hide in the bushes!

 When it comes to masculine affection, there are few inhibitions.
 Italians do not hold back when it comes to public displays of affection or indeed any other type of emotion.

 Romans tend to enjoy a night out at their local cruise bar and sauna more than an evening at a regular gay bar.
-We suggest that you carefully plan your travels to combine both sightseeing and visiting a gay sauna, cruise club, bar or nightclub.
+We suggest that you carefully plan your travels to combine both sightseeing and visiting a Gay Sauna, Cruise club, Bar or Dance Club.

 Popular gay events in Rome include the annual open-air summer festival Gay Village, Pride and some other gay festivities.